GlacioHack/geoutils/doc/source/raster_class.md

 - **RMSE (Root Mean Square Error):** commonly used to express the magnitude of errors or variability and can give insight into the spread of the data.
 Only relevant when the raster represents a difference of two objects.
 Ignore masked values.
 - **Std (Standard deviation):** Measures the spread or dispersion of the data around the mean, ignoring masked values.
 - **Valid count:** The number of valid (unmasked) data points in the array.
 It counts the non-masked elements.
-- **Total count:** The total number of finite data points in the array, including masked elements.
-- **Percentage valid points:** The percentage of unmasked data points out of the total number of finite points.
-Useful for classification statistics.
 - **Size:** Total size of the raster.

+If an inlier mask is passed:
+- **Total count:** The number of unmasked data points in the array before applying the inlier mask.
+- **Percentage valid points:** The ration between `valid_count` and `total_count` Useful for classification statistics.

 Callable functions are supported as well.